knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 date: "2023-07-06"
 author: "Andrei Guevorkian"
 illustrator: "Dengyijia Liu"
+questions:
+  - ["hardware", "What are some examples of hardware components in a computer?"]
+  - ["software", "Can you give examples of software applications you use on a daily basis?"]
+  - ["os-tasks", "(Multiple choice question) Which of the following is the OS tasked with?

+  1. Memory Management: Manages computer memory, allocating and tracking memory resources for programs, ensuring efficient utilization and preventing conflicts between different processes.

+  2. Process Management: Controls the execution of processes, scheduling CPU time and handling process creation and termination, ensuring fair allocation of resources and maximizing overall system performance.

+  3. File System Management: Organizes and manages data storage, allowing users to create, read, write, and delete files, providing a hierarchical structure and access control for efficient data management.

+  4. Device Management: Handles input and output devices, providing drivers and protocols for communication and coordinating I/O operations, ensuring seamless interaction between the computer and peripheral devices.

+  5. All of the above."]
+  - ["file-naming","What is the purpose of file naming conventions?"]
 ---

 In the previous article, we explored the history of computers and their defining characteristics.
 Now, let's delve deeper into general-purpose computers and their underlying concepts such as Operating Systems and file systems.